Adia Harvey Wingfield

 and Professor of Sociology

 Adia Harvey Wingfield’s research examines how and why racial and gender inequality persists in professional occupations.
-Dr. Wingfield has lectured internationally on her research in this area, and her work has been published in numerous peer-reviewed journals including Social Problems, Gender & Society, and American Sociological Review.
-She is a former President of Sociologists for Women in Society (SWS) and President-elect of the Southern Sociological Society (SSS), the largest regional professional sociological association in the US.
+Dr. Wingfield has lectured internationally on her research in this area, and her work has been published in numerous peer-reviewed journals including Annual Review of Sociology, Gender & Society, and American Sociological Review.
+She is a former President of Sociologists for Women in Society (SWS) and the Southern Sociological Society (SSS).
 In addition to her academic scholarship, Professor Wingfield has written for mainstream outlets including Slate, The Atlantic, Vox, and Harvard Business Review, and is the recipient of the 2018 Public Understanding of Sociology award from the American Sociological Association.
-Her most recent book is Flatlining: Race, Work, and Health Care in the New Economy.
+Her most recent book, Flatlining: Race, Work, and Health Care in the New Economy, won the 2019 C. Wright Mills Award from the Society for the Study of Social Problems.